Emory University School of Medicine

 - Transcript fee for the 1st semester only; $70

-Other costs are the cost of attendance which include supplies, books, food and rent, utilities etc. The estimate for the cost of attendance for a year is $83,000 of the MD program, and can vary from program to program.
+Other costs are the cost of attendance which includes supplies, books, food and rent, utilities, etc. The estimate for the cost of attendance for a year is $83,000 of the MD program and can vary from program to program.

 Student life at Emory University School of Medicine

 To provide students with not just education, rather a whole experience of life, the university has provided many recreation activities for them.

 Students will have access to two athletic facilities which include:

 - Indoor volleyball and outdoor beach volleyball courts

 The students are active in the leagues of various sports such as football, soccer, softball, and volleyball.
 Other sports-related activities are provided too, such as rafting, hiking, climbing, camping, soccer, Ultimate Frisbee, tennis, and much more.